Data Entity Attachments

 ## Attaching a link

-**Step 3.** To attach a link to a remotely-stored file (or any URL), insert the link and provide a customised display name.
+**Step 3.** To attach a link to a remotely-stored file or other web resource, insert an `http`/`https` URL and provide a customised display name.
+As of 0.28.0 a link attachment must use the `http` or `https` scheme — other schemes (`mailto:`, `ftp:`, `data:`, …) are rejected.
 Multiple links can be added in one go via the **+ Add link** icon:

 <figure><img src="/files/57oKIn1qAFvXofi0aoOR" alt="" height="517" width="700"><figcaption></figcaption></figure>